AlexAegis/advent-of-code/readme.md

 npm test
 ```

-or if you installed the recommended jasmine extension you can run them with that.
+or if you installed the recommended jasmine extension you can run them with that